ucl-isd/moodle-local_sitsgradepush/README.md

 - Activities supported: Moodle Assignment, Turnitin Assignment (only with 1 part - most common) and Quiz.
 - Select a Gradebook [grade item](https://docs.moodle.org/403/en/Grade_items) (covering LTIs, etc) and [grade category](https://docs.moodle.org/403/en/Grade_categories)
 - Limit Assessment Component availability to ensure only compatible SITS Marking Schemes and SITS Assessment Types can be mapped.
 And for Exam Assessment types, only allow those components where the exam room code = EXAMMDLE
+- Support for resits, retakes, repeats, re-assessments, Late Summer Assessments

 ## Roadmap
-We had our initial launch stage in March 2024, we are planning to keep improving the tool, by implementng the following features in the coming months:
+We had our initial launch stage in March 2024, we are planning to keep improving the tool, by implementing the following features in 2024:
-- resits, retakes, repeats, re-assessments, etc
-- Late / non-submission reporting

 - Add support for LTI, Lesson, H5P, Coursework as source of marks
 - Automatically populate extra time / deadline extensions for [SORAs](https://www.ucl.ac.uk/students/support-and-wellbeing/disability-support/reasonable-adjustments-your-assessments) and [ECs](https://www.ucl.ac.uk/academic-manual/chapters/chapter-2-student-support-framework/2-short-term-illness-and-other-extenuating)
+- Late / non-submission reporting
+- Ability to transfer marks before they have been released to the Gradebook

+### Uncommitted feature requests
+We are aware of these but have not yet scheduled time for these to be developed
 - Select the marks from a specific part of a Turnitin Assignment with multiple parts
 - Combining the source of the marks from multiple Turnitin assignments where these are used to handle seperate deadlines & multiple markers